Rural Edge

-RuralEdge, formerly known as Gilman Housing Trust (an affordable non-profit housing and community-development corporation).
-The corporation has served the Northeast Kingdom for over 30 years with their main focus being to strengthen homes and communities in and around the Northeast Kingdom.
+RuralEdge, formerly known as Gilman Housing Trust, is a non-profit housing and community-development corporation that focuses on affordability.
+The corporation has served the Northeast Kingdom for over 30 years with their main focus being to strengthen homes and communities in and around the Northeast Kingdom, in the northeast corner of the U.S. state of Vermont.

 History

-Since its first affordable housing project in 1986, RuralEdge has created sustainable housing throughout the Northeast Kingdom for families, seniors, those with disabilities, and all who seek a place to call home.
-From the new construction of multi-family properties or senior housing to acquisition and rehabilitation of needed affordable family housing, RuralEdge has successfully contributed to the addition of over 600 housing units in our three counties.

-In 1998, RuralEdge became a Chartered Member of the NeighborWorks America Network, bringing new resources, knowledge, and access to the residents across the Northeast Kingdom.
-Our NeighborWorks HomeOwnership Center continues to provide nationally certified pre-purchase education and counseling for homebuyers along with financial education services.
-A Home Repair Program serves low and moderate-income borrowers in making home repairs for health, safety, and accessibility issues.

-RuralEdge has expanded our mission and services offered by participating in the nationally recognized SASH (Supports And Services at Home) program and is a NeighborWorks Community Building and Engagement participant.
-These programs assist individuals and resident groups in acquiring support for special needs, crisis intervention, relocations, and advocacy issues—helping ensure that beyond the brick and mortar, our residents are equipped to sustain their housing choice.
+RuralEdge began in 1986 with a focus on providing housing for families, seniors, and those with disabilities.

+In 1998, RuralEdge became a Chartered Member of the NeighborWorks America Network.

 Leadership

 Patrick Shattuck has been the Executive Director of RuralEdge since 2019.

 Departments

 Real Estate Development

 This team is responsible for the redevelopment and rehabilitation of the existing portfolio, as well as creating additional units to serve the needs of the Northeast Kingdom.
 Of their many projects, the largest is the redevelopment of New Avenue, formerly the Depot Square Apartments, in St. Johnsbury, which will create 40 units of affordable housing for families, seniors, those with disabilities, as well as units designated for those exiting homelessness.